Problems Artist Have Are Ridiculous – Here’s How To Solve Them

 The problems artist have very often goes unnoticed and viewed as unimportant unlike other profession.
 Starting out not long ago as a visual artist, although I found it creatively very fulfilling, I did face these challenges myself and sometimes still do.

 So be prepared to take criticism and rejection as part of the process.You may feel all alone in your career as an artist with so many competitions in the market and a product that is undervalued.
-But here are some of the challenges we face on a regularly basis and even for the professional who may be a lot more established, these are common problems.
+But here are some of the challenges we face on a regularly basis and even for the professional who may be a lot more established, these are the common problems.

 “The expert in anything was once a beginner” – Helen Hayes